 - Checkboxes: one or more checkbox options

-If a field is required, then the booking form cannot be submitted without the required info.
-If the field name field is left blank, then the field type will be used for the field label; otherwise, enter a label and any possible instructions.
+If a field is required, then the booking form can only be submitted with the required info.
+If the field name field is left blank, then the field type will be used for the field label; otherwise, you can just enter a label and any possible instructions.
 A default value can also be entered and prefilled each time the form is viewed.

 Tip: If you want bookings to relate to a person on UCare, then make sure you add a name field plus an email, mobile, phone or birthday field.
 If the details entered during registration match an existing profile, the ticket would be linked to that profile.
 If there is no match, a new profile is created.

-Note: If you need to edit or reorder fields, you must remove the current fields that need changing and add new fields in the order you want them displayed.
+Note: If you need to reorder fields, you must remove the current fields that need changing and add new fields in the order you want them displayed.

 You’ll find options to print the ticket type attendees in the print tab, and you can either print to a PDF or a DYMO LabelWriter.
 The following print options are available:

 Address labels - Avery Labels - Create address labels PDF for printing on Avery labels

 Address labels - DYMO LabelWriter - Print address labels to a DYMO LabelWriter

 Name tag labels - Avery Labels - Create name tags PDF for printing on Avery labels